We're happy to welcome you to the University of Waterloo community

 Microsoft Teams is an app that you’ll use to connect with your peer mentor and other first-year students.
 It has features for collaboration and chats through text, video, and audio - all in one place.

 Check your Waterloo Ready weekly to-do list for how to access your account the week of June 29.
 You'll have free access to Teams as part of the Office 365 suite.
 After you set up your official UWaterloo email address you can download Teams to your computer or phone.
+Don't worry, we'll send you an email with instructions on how to do this.

 How will this help me prepare for Waterloo?